-Since I moved into my dorm this year, I met a new lovely young fella named Muffin.
-Muffin is my suitemate’s dog who never looks directly at my camera when I try to take a picture of her most of time.
+After I moved into my dorm this semester, I met a lovely young girl named Muffin.
+She’s is my suitemate’s dog who never looks directly at my camera when I try to take a picture most of time.
 She’s an interesting addition to our dorm life.

 But this can cut into my writing time.

 I’ve only known her for a little while, but I can tell this is going to be a minor issue.
-Earlier, I was writing a letter and it took me twice as long since Muffin kept bringing dog toys or jumping on the chair behind me.
-She’d be all over the place.
+Earlier, it took me twice as long to write a letter since she kept bringing dog toys or jumping on the chair behind me.
+She was all over the place.

 It’s easier once there’s a rhythm.
-When we get into the rhythm, it’s not that bad as I write with her.
-Or perhaps I can just continue to wear her out until she lies beside me as she is doing now.
+When we get into a rhythm, it’s not as bad.
+Or I can continue to wear her out until she lies beside me as she’s doing now.

-Do ya’ll have similar experiences?
-Maybe it’s not with a dog, but another type of pet.
+Do y’all have similar experiences?
+Maybe not with a dog, but another type of pet?
 How do you find your rhythms?